hexops/machengine.org/content/pkg/mach-sysgpu.md

 * Compile shaders fully offline for better runtime performance, and also so you do not have to ship large shader compilation stacks with your binaries.

-### Not just for games
+### Viable for modern desktop/mobile apps

-Viable for plain desktop/mobile apps, too.
-We will provide e.g. an OpenGL fallback on platforms like Linux where functional drivers may not exist so that it is viable for plain desktop/mobile apps.
+Not just for games.
+We will provide e.g. an OpenGL fallback on platforms like Linux where functional drivers may not exist so that it is viable for modern desktop/mobile apps.

 ### Other goals